ramellose/mako_docs/content/demo/vignette/access.md

 {{< alert icon="👉" text="Connect to the Neo4j Browser to follow along with the demo." >}}

-You can follow exactly what mako is doing via the Neo4j Browser.
+Y<br>ou can follow exactly what mako is doing via the Neo4j Browser.
 For complete instructions on accessing the Neo4j Browser, please continue to <a href="../../../neo4j/browser/browser">the Neo4j Browser page</a>.